 We are currently one of only two foundations in South Africa who provide financial support for students enrolled in an Honours programme in English Literature – please support this cause and our vision by donating.

 The Konstantin Sofianos Scholarship supports the imperative towards accountable public institutions and education which, through its inclusive approach and intellectual rigour, will contribute towards creating a society in which justice and substantive equality are unfailingly pursued.
-In this capacity, we will be continuing with our plans to award the 2018 scholarship.
-In doing so, we remain committed to supporting South African scholars in their critical and intellectual work, while also acknowledging the broader problems which are currently reflected in the demonstrations and violence which have erupted in universities across the country.
+In this capacity, we will be continuing with our plans to award the 2021/2022 scholarship.
+In doing so, we remain committed to supporting South African scholars in their critical and intellectual work, while also acknowledging the broader problems which are associated with the demonstrations and violence which have swept the country in recent years as well as the Covid-19 Pandemic.